So, you’ve decided to relocate to Costa Rica’s tropical paradise.

 The Cost of Living in Costa Rica

 Costa Rica is not considered a “cheap” country to live in.
-It is just less expensive to live in than the US and Europe.
-Remember, that in Costa Rica you don’t have to pay for heating and AC in most places, car ensurance is much more affordable, organic food is much cheaper than fancy chain restaurants, etc. Just sum up one month bill back home and compare it to the one you have to pay in Costa Rica, and you will be pleasantly surprised with a significant difference in expenses.
+Living in it is less expensive than in the US and Europe.
+Remember that in Costa Rica, you don’t have to pay for heating and AC in most places, car insurance is much more affordable, organic food is much cheaper than fancy chain restaurants, etc. Just sum up one month’s bill back home and compare it to the one you have to pay in Costa Rica, and you will be pleasantly surprised with a significant difference in expenses.

 Note: Budget about $2,000 USD – $3,000 USD in spending if you include dining out, entertainment, activities, and side trips.
 A retired couple may live comfortably on roughly $2,000 USD per month, including housing, food, transportation, medical care (which varies substantially), and entertainment.